noodleswoop/noodlesouponline_v2/about.md

 Rachel has experience in project management and data analytics, a versatile combination that lends itself well towards a wide variety of roles.
 Her experience in the energy industry has given her a keen awareness of the issues facing the electric grid and a desire to make things run that much better.
 She has an eye for detail and a passion for weaving stories out of data.

 In her spare time, Rachel enjoys studying Japanese, data science, and frontend web dev.
-She also likes reading, hiking, house music, and sipping coffee at comfy cafés.
+She also likes reading, hiking, and large bowls of noodle soup.

 **connect**